SAP-samples/teched2023-XP185v/README.md

 ## Overview

-In this session attendees will learn about the security recommendation for BTP services and how to implement them.
+In this session attendees will learn about the security recommendations for BTP services and how to implement them.
 The [SAP BTP Security Recommendations](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations) are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.
-It is a list of SAP recommendations for the configuration of SAP BTP services to help customers meet their compliance goals and secure their business.
+These recommendations for the configuration of SAP BTP services help customers meet their compliance goals and secure their business.

 ## Requirements